-Assets are anything you can sell or utilize for future monetary value and are assessed at present value to the marketplace.
+An asset is anything you can exchange for future monetary or economic value and are assessed at present value to the marketplace.

 Leave a comment below.
 What have you learned by tracking your money over time?